contentstack/app-sdk-docs/README.md

 -   **getConfig**: Retrieves the configuration set for the app.
 This method allows easy access to the app's configuration data set on the app configuration page.
 -   **getCurrentLocation**: Returns the current UI location type of the app.
 -   **getCurrentRegion**: : Retrieves the Contentstack Region on which the app is running.
--   **getAppVersion**: Returns the version of the app currently running.
+-   **getAppVersion**: Returns the version of the app currently installed.
     > **Note**: The getAppVersion method is not available for JSON RTE Plugins.